CiscoDevNet/intersight-powershell/docs/Initialize-IntersightMetricsMetricsExploration.md

 ```

 ### -IsWidget
-True when this MetricsExploration is exposed as a Dashlet widget.
+Set to true when the MetricsExploration is presented as a Dashlet widget.

 ```yaml
 Type: bool